 Discussion:

-Assembly error lower workflow accuracy:
+Assembly error is the main obstacle of workflow accuracy:

 The main impediment to accurate workflow output, is the overall assembly quality of the genomes used.
 Maize genomes have complex structure and many repeat and transposon regions that complicate assembly and can lead to regions that are needed for accurate annotation going unassembled and the detection of false positive polymorphisms downstream or complete absence of annotation.
 The addition of long read data to the assemblies already generated could result in better assembly quality.
 The long reads would assist in accurately assembling regions with high transposon density or as was seen in the case of this workflow, repeat regions with high similarity that are part of a target gene such as that seen in Zm00001d037961.
 However, more molecular data does not always lead to error free assembly.
 Even the reference genome used has genes which were annotated on contigs that remained unaligned such as Zm00001d000302.
 This could complicate the identification of markers for genes of interest and characterization of linkage groups, and ultimately complicate cloning efforts if genes are identified that merit further investigation.
 However, the aforementioned gene model was accurately localized in the 5th version of the B73 genome compared to the 4th version used in this workflow, although both versions incorporated long read data into the assembly process (Jiao et. al, 2017.)
 While long read data could be advisable in increasing overall assembly quality, it is by no means a surefire solution.